lljb3/Corp-Full-Theme/README.md

 4. Other various CSS fixes and cleanups.

 5. Updated Layerslider to version 6.5.8.

+6. Updated options to show maps API.
+Will update with color options in next version.

+7. Updated category options in blog options.
+Still needs tweaking.

 ## What's new in 3.6?
 1. Chat and phone buttons in header: Now you can input chat code in a new JavaScript section and use the phone number field to generate chat and phone buttons.
 These are located in the HEADER tab.